 Second-best: Between 11 a.m. and 12 p.m., or just before lunch.
 Again, people try to finish up tasks before their lunch break, which means you’re less likely to interrupt them in the middle of something.
 Try not to call during lunch, though.
 No one likes to answer the phone with a mouthful of sandwiches.

 Worst: Calling before 10 a.m. isn’t advised.
 Most people spend this time on administrative tasks, dealing with urgent requests, or completing unfinished tasks from the day before.
 Companies that conduct daily meetings tend to hold them first thing in the morning.

 With all this data readily available on cold calling along with thousands of businesses performing them each and every day, it’s impossible to determine what times will guarantee the best results for your efforts.

-For a majority of businesses out there, the most optimal time to attempt to contact prospects based upon recent studies is on Wednesdays and Thursdays between the hours of 9:00 am and 11:00 am, as well as 4:00 pm and 5:00 pm.
+For a majority of businesses out there, the most optimal time to attempt to contact prospects based on recent studies is on Wednesdays and Thursdays between the hours of 9:00 am and 11:00 am, as well as 4:00 pm and 5:00 pm.

-The least effective times on average to contact prospects is during lunch, between the hours of 11:00 am and 2:30 pm, so noting this information down can make a big difference when making your calls.
+The least effective time on average to contact prospects is during lunch, between the hours of 11:00 am and 2:30 pm, so noting this information down can make a big difference when making your calls.